Hafiz Rashid Khan

 Hafiz Rashid Khan (হাফিজ রশিদ খান, born June 23, 1961) is a Bangladeshi postcolonialist poet, author, editor, journalist and Adibaasi researcher.
 His literary philosophy mostly comes from the practice of the Neo-colonialism and known as postcolonialist writer and reputed for working in the tribal area at the Chittagong Hill Tracts in Bangladesh.
-As of 2019, he wrote moreless twenty-five titles including fifteen poetry and eight criticism.
+As of 2019, he has authored twenty-five titles, including fifteen poetry and eight criticism.

 In 1982 at his twenty one years age his first poetry was published from Chittagong.
 In 2018 he published fifteen and the last poetry book titled Dinga Bhase Dakshin Samudrey.